revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-Namenode is responsible for managing the meta storage of the cluster and if something is missing from the cluster then Namenode will be held.
-This makes Namenode checking all the necessary information during the safe mode before making cluster writable to the users.
-There are couple of reasons for Namenode to enter the safe mode during startup such as;
+As we know , Namenode is responsible for managing the meta storage of the cluster, suppose if something is missing from the cluster then Namenode will be held.
+It will makes Namenode checking all the necessary information during the safe mode before making cluster writable to the users.

--  Namenode loads the filesystem state from fsimage and edits log file, it then waits for datanodes to report their blocks, so it does not start replicating the blocks which already exist in the cluster another.

--  Heartbeats from all the datanodes and also if any corrupt blocks exist in the cluster.
-Once Namenode verify all these information, it will leave the safe mode and make cluster accessible.
-Sometime, we need to manually enter/leave the safe mode for Namenode which can be done using command line “hdfs dfsadmin -safemode enter/leave”.